Economic and Political Overview

 Legislative Power

 The legislature in Moldova is unicameral.
-The Parliament consists of 101 seats; its members are elected to serve four-year terms as per a system of proportional representation.
+The Parliament consists of 101 seats; its members serve four-year terms (51 members are elected directly in single-seat constituencies through a simple majority vote, while 50 members are directly elected in a single nationwide constituency through closed party-list proportional representation voting).
 In Moldova, Parliament is supreme and can dismiss the government, if it so wishes.
-The people of Moldova have limited political rights.

 Indicator of Freedom of the Press